-The next step is to make the sauce by cooking garlic in butter and then adding together chicken broth, half-and-half, flour (for thickness) and Parmesan cheese.
+The next step is to make the sauce by cooking garlic in butter and then adding together chicken broth, heavy cream, flour (for thickness) and Parmesan cheese.
 Spinach is added last.
 That’s it!
 It’s that simple!
 Yet, how amazing does it look?

 - 4 chicken breasts, halved crosswise